 It is notable that the T2i has a microphone port, which is missing on the E-PM1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T2i and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the T2i and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the E-PM1 was followed by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T2i Manual (free pdf) or the online Olympus E-PM1 Manual.
+Further information on the features and operation of the T2i and E-PM1 can be found, respectively, in the Canon T2i Manual (free pdf) or the online Olympus E-PM1 Manual.